alfredomartinezjr/wosostats/resources/stats-glossary.md

 **Shot Miss** - Shots that miss the goal or hit either the crossbar or post.

-**Shot Pressd** - Shots taken under pressure from a defender.
+**Shot Pressed** - Shots taken under pressure from a defender.

-**Pct Shots Pressd** - The percentage of all shots that were taken under pressure.
+**Pct Shots Pressed** - The percentage of all shots that were taken under pressure.

 **A6 Shots** - Shots taken from the 6-yard box.